Alterith/lecture-notes/lecture1/README.md

 ## Dual mode operation ##

-- When a machine runs in the previliged mode, the sofware has access to all the hardware -- this is when the kernel is running
+- When a machine runs in the privileged mode, the software has access to all the hardware -- this is when the kernel is running
 - When a machine runs in user mode, the access to hardware is restricted -- this is when the user programmes are running